apollo

 Severe

-How does the drug interact with Coversyl Plus Tablet 10's:
+How does the drug interact with Coversyl Plus Tablet:

 How to manage the interaction:

-Although taking Azilsartan medoxomil with Coversyl Plus Tablet 10's together can result in an interaction, it can be taken if a doctor has prescribed it.
-Consult a doctor if you experience vomiting, weakness, tingling in your hands and feet, or palpitations.
-Do not discontinue any medications without consulting a doctor.
+Co-administration of Coversyl Plus Tablet with Potassium hydrogencarbonate can possibly result in an interaction, but it can be taken if your doctor has advised it.
+However, if you experience nausea, vomiting, weakness, confusion, tingling of the hands and feet, feelings of heaviness in the legs, a weak pulse, or a slow or irregular heartbeat contact your doctor immediately.
+Do not stop using any medications without a doctor's advice.
+Do not discontinue any medications without first consulting your doctor.

 Severe

-How does the drug interact with Coversyl Plus Tablet 10's:
+How does the drug interact with Coversyl Plus Tablet:

-Taking Potassium citrate with Coversyl Plus Tablet 10's can cause hyperkalemia(a high level of the electrolyte potassium in the blood) which can increase the risk of kidney problems and abnormal heart rhythm.
+Taking potassium acetate with Coversyl Plus Tablet can increase the risk of kidney problems and abnormal heart rhythm.

 How to manage the interaction:

-Although taking olmesartan medoxomil together with Coversyl Plus Tablet 10's may lead to an interaction but can be taken if prescribed by the doctor.
-However, consult the doctor if you experience nausea, vomiting, weakness, disorientation, tingling in your hands and feet, feelings of heaviness in your legs, a weak pulse, or a slow or irregular heartbeat.
-Do not stop using any medications without talking to a doctor.
+Although taking Coversyl Plus Tablet and Potassium acetate together can evidently cause an interaction, it can be taken if your doctor has suggested it.
+However, if you experience nausea, vomiting, weakness, confusion, tingling of the hands and feet, feelings of heaviness in the legs, a weak pulse, or a slow or irregular heartbeat contact your doctor immediately.
+Do not stop using any medications without a doctor's advice.
+Do not discontinue any medications without consulting your doctor.

 Drug-Food Interactions